Downtown Height Study

 Here We Grow!

-In response to the need to meet our new population density target of 200 people and jobs per hectare in the downtown by 2051, we must revisit the current maximum building heights for Downtown as set out by the Downtown Secondary Plan (2015).
+In response to the need to meet our new population density target of 200 people and jobs per hectare in the Downtown by 2051, we must revisit the current maximum building heights for Downtown as set out by the Downtown Secondary Plan (2015).
 This study aims to understand where and how new, taller buildings can be permitted in the downtown and what design considerations will be required.

 We've been exploring the answers to some simple questions with complicated impacts: